CLARIAH/DANE-server/README.md

 *NOTE: DANE-server is still in development, as such authorisation (amongst other featueres) has not yet been added.
 Use at your own peril.*

-Run the DANE-server server as follows (this starts a Gunicorn HTTP server):
+Run the server component (which listens to the RabbitMQ) as follows:

     dane-server

+Besides the server component we also need the API, which we can start with:

+    dane-api

-If no errors occur then this should start a Flask server (at port 5500) which will handle API requests, and in the background the server will handle interaction with the DB and RabbitMQ.
+If no errors occur then this should start a webserver (at port 5500) which will handle API requests, while in the background the server will handle interaction with the DB and RabbitMQ.

 ## API

-DANE-server can be interacted with via a small API that supports a small number of essential calls:

-    /DANE/document/

-Via POST a new document can be submitted.
-It expects a JSON object which is a serialised document specification.

-    /DANE/document/<doc_id>

-Get information about an existing document.

-    /DANE/document/<doc_id>/tasks

-Get information about the tasks assigned to this document

-    /DANE/document/<doc_id>/delete

-Deletes the document

-    /DANE/search/<target_id>/<creator_id>

-Return the _id's for all documents that have this target_id and creator_id

-    /DANE/task/

-Via POST a new task can be submitted.
-It expects a JSON object which is a serialised task specification.

-    /DANE/task/<task_id>

-Get information about this task

-    /DANE/task/<task_id>/retry

-This will cause the DANE-server to retry this task.

-    /DANE/task/<task_id>/forceretry

-This will force the DANE-server to retry this task, even if it completed successfully or is already queued.

-    /DANE/task/<task_id>/reset

-Reset the task state to `201`

-    /DANE/task/inprogress

-Returns a list of _id's for in progress tasks, or tasks which have errored.
+The DANE api is documented with a swagger UI, available at: http://localhost:5500/DANE/

 ## Examples